FAQs and Guides

 Substantive proceedings before the UPC comprise three stages: written, interim and oral procedures.

-A defendant has three months to file its defence (and possible counterclaim), which must be similarly detailed.
+A defendant has three months to file their defence (and possible counterclaim), which must be similarly detailed.
 After this, there is an opportunity for subsequent rounds of written pleadings by both parties.
 These steps comprise the written procedure.

 Once the written procedure closes, the next stage is the interim procedure.
 During this stage, the judge-rapporteur makes a number of directions in order to prepare for the oral procedure (see below).
 This may include the parties attending an interim conference.
 This part of the action is to provide clarification on certain points, produce further evidence and consider the roles of experts and/or experiments.
 The interim procedure should be completed within three months of the end of the written procedure.